Aaryacode19/Python-Cheatsheet/README.md

 dict.values()
 ```

-For more details, refer to the this [PDF](images/pdf files/Python Dict.pdf) .
+For more details, refer to the [PDF](images/pdf%20files/Python%20Dict.pdf).

 ## Conditional Statements
 Conditional statements help us to execute some particular block of statements if the specified condition is `True`.